andyinabox/versioning-poc/README.md

 Imprint Versioning POC
 ======================

 A quick POC to develop a versioning model for Imprint.
+Some additionl notes can also be found [on the confluence wiki](https://imprint.atlassian.net/wiki/display/~andydayton/%2378%3A+SPIKE%3A+explicit+control+between+imprint-web-common+version+and+imprint+and+imprint-mobile+releases.

 Overview
 --------